carpentries/lesson-development-training/episodes/26-collaborating.md

 ### Milestones

-A Milestone is a collection of issues to be worked on in a given time period (or timebox).
+A Milestone is a collection of issues to be worked on in a given time period.
 Milestones are good for tracking progress as they provide an ordered list of issues which must all be resolved for the overall task to be considered complete.
 Milestones work like labels - they mark and group issues that are expected to be closed at some point in time.